lawrence840/MuonSTC-2D/README.md

-# MuSTC-2D: 2D Muography algorithm from USTC
+# MuonSTC-2D: 2D Muography algorithm from USTC
-# 2D Muography for Average Density Reconstruction Using Cosmic Muons
+2D Muography for Average Density Reconstruction Using Cosmic Muons

-**MuSTC** is a muon 2D transmission imaging code developed by the USTC team.
+**MuonSTC-2D** is a muon 2D transmission imaging code developed by the USTC team.
 By acquiring muon data from open sky and objects in experimental or simulated scenarios, a 2D density map of the object can be obtained.
 We applied it to image the teaching and administrative building in the east campus and achieved excellent results.

 ---

 ## Citation

-If you use or refer to **MuSTC**, please cite the following paper:
+If you use or refer to **MuonSTC**, please cite the following paper:
 > **He, Z. Y., Pan, Z. W., Liu, Y. L., Wang, Z., Lin, Z. B., Chen, Z., ... & Ye, B. J. (2024).
 Feasibility and optimization study of a two-dimensional density reconstruction method for large-object muography. *Nuclear Instruments and Methods in Physics Research Section A: Accelerators, Spectrometers, Detectors and Associated Equipment, 1061*, 169138.**
 >
 > *[Link to the paper](https://doi.org/10.1016/j.nima.2024.169138))*